Saul11235/SDOFsimulations/README.md

 # simulations

-simulations for a SDOF by Edwin Saul PM
+simulations for a SDOF model by Edwin Saul PM